ashelkovnykov/urbit-hosting/README.md

                  enable firewall, etc.)
 ```

-# Setup
+## Setup

+1. Clone this repo to the server
+2. Fill out the required fields in the files:
+    1. `Caddyfile`
+       1. Fill in the fields with your custom domain(s)
+       2. You may need to add more fields (using the same pattern) if you're
+          hosting multiple ships or websites.
+    2. `vps-setup.sh`
+        1. line `17`
+        2. line `20`
+        3. You may need/want to modify the default values on lines `22` - `31`.
+           If you modify line `22`, you'll also need to modify the `launch.sh`
+           and `thwart.sh` scripts to match the new system user.
+    3. `compose.yml`
+       1.
+3. If you're not using MinIO, you can delete `minio_bucket_policy.json`, all of
+   the MinIO info in `Caddyfile`, and lines `20` - `34`, line `58`, and line
+   `67`.
+4. Run `vps-setup.sh` as root
+5. (Optional) Move the `launch.sh` and `thwart.sh` scripts somewhere in your
+   regular user account.
+They can be used as a shorthand for spinning your web
+   server up/down.

-## DNS
+### DNS

-Add wildcard subdomain `A` rules that point to your VPS' IP for each of the mappings in Caddyfile.
-For example, if your
+Add wildcard subdomain `A` rules that point to the server IP for each of the
-Caddyfile looks like this:
+mappings in your `Caddyfile`.
+For example, if your `Caddyfile` looks like this
+after setup:
 ```
 www.urbit.io {
   redir https://urbit.io permanent